 In a country as beautiful as England, the Yorkshire Dales are equivalent to the icing on a cake.
 They have something to entice everyone, whether someone is seeking solitude and serenity; or whether he or she is looking for an energetic, activity-filled holiday; or even if the individual is just looking for an opportunity to spend time among some of nature’s most bountiful regions.
 Tourism is one of the main industries in this region, and the visitors always go back with memories of outstanding scenery and varied natural habitats.

-In the north of England in the counties of Yorkshire and Cumbria lie the Yorkshire Dales.
+The Yorkshire Dales is a National Park in Northern England, it was designated in 1954 and currently has over 22 million visitors per year.
 There are over 20 main dales, and each one of these dales has a unique characteristic and appearance altogether.
-The southern dales are the most populated region and have most of the industries setup on their land; while up to the Tees and beyond lay the thinly populated northern dales.
+The southern dales are the most populated region and have most of the industries set up on their land; while up to the Tees and beyond lay the thinly populated northern dales.
 Within the scattered villages and small towns live over 20,000 people.
 A rich 10,000 year old cultural heritage and a peaceful and serene atmosphere mark the Dales as one of the favourite tourist spots in the whole of England.

 Areas of Outstanding Beauty (AONB)